lynnpepin/arbitration-opt-out-templates/Snapchat/README.md

     6. Signature (if printed)

-2. Send the clause to Snapchat by:
+2. Send the opt-out notice to Snapchat by:

     1. Emailing them at [arbitration-opt-out@snap.com](mailto:arbitration-opt-out@snap.com), or